trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 Table properties
 """"""""""""""""
-The following properties are available for use:
+The following table properties are available for use:

 .. list-table:: Delta Lake table properties
   :widths: 40, 60